Telecom Fraud Detection: How To Protect Your Business From Rising Threats

 1. PBX hacking

 A private branch exchange (PBX) is useful for consolidating multiple phone lines for internal and external calls.
 It saves you money and streamlines call routing.
 At the same time, a PBX presents scammers with an opportunity to infiltrate your network.
-However, hacking on-premises solutions requires someone to physically access your telecoms equipment, making it harder — but not impossible.
+However, hacking on-premises solutions requires someone to physically access your telecoms equipment, making it harder, but not impossible.

-This means IP-based and virtual PBX solutions are even easier targets for hackers.
+Compared to a traditional private branch exchange (PBX), IP-based and virtual PBX solutions are even easier targets for hackers.
 They can brute force or acquire credentials through other means to gain access to the system.
 Once inside, they can use the service to dial premium numbers or divert calls to overpriced local carriers.

 2. SMS phishing